Proposed second Scottish independence referendum: Trade

-Trade flows between Scotland and England are substantial, and the rest of the UK (rUK) is Scotland's largest trading partner when good and services are considered together.
+Trade flows between Scotland and England are substantial, and the rest of the UK (rUK) is Scotland's largest trading partner when goods and services are considered together.
 More than 60 per cent of total Scottish exports go to other UK countries, more than the rest of the world combined.
 UK trade accounts for around £51.2 billion of Scottish exports, compared to £16.1 billion for EU trade.
 In 2013, Scotland exported around three and a half times more to the rUK than to the rest of the EU, while in 2015, that had increased to around four times more to the rUK than to the rest of the EU.
 These figures refer to total trade (goods and services).
 The UK is by far the dominant market for services exports (around £28 billion, compared to total international trade of services of £12 billion).
 According to the Scottish Government, the total value of Scotland's exports of manufactured goods to countries outside the UK as of June 2020 was larger than the value of such trade within the UK, though the rUK is still Scotland's largest single export destination for manufactured goods.
 Around 40% of goods imported into Scotland from outside of Scotland come from the EU.

 Due to Brexit, the UK has left the EU single market and customs union.
 Scotland has tariff- and quota-free trade between itself and EU member states under the UK-EU Trade and Cooperation Agreement, however it does not guarantee frictionless trade between the EU and UK.
 Scotland trades with the rest of the world under trade deals established by the UK Government.
 Ultimately, international trade is a reserved matter, and Holyrood does not have the powers over international trade.
 If it left the UK, it could rejoin the EU (or simply the EEA) and benefit from membership of the EU single market (along with which comes no tariffs, non-discrimination, mutual recognition and regulatory harmonisation).

 Of significant concern is the future trade deal between Scotland and rUK.
 Trade currently domestic, within the framework of the UK internal market, would become international trade.
 The intra-market integration established by the UK Internal Market Act 2020 would no longer be in force, except by the agreement of the independent state.
 Scotland could join a customs union with the rest of the UK, which would ensure against the establishment of customs controls between the two states, however, this would undermine Scotland's autonomy, especially to join the EU or to conduct separate trading arrangements.